Spevigo - Drug Monograph

 Monitoring Parameters

-• Observe for hypersensitivity reactions during and after infusion
+• Infusion reactions: Monitor during and after infusion

 Patient Education